geo-data/cesium-terrain-server/docker/README.md

 will create a docker image tagged `geodata/cesium-terrain-server:local`.
 This image, when run with a bind mount to the project root directory, is very handy for developing and testing.

+## Logging

+All output from the terrain server is logged under `/var/log/terrain-server`.
+This log is managed by [svlogd](http://smarden.org/runit/svlogd.8.html).

 ## Issues and Contributing